bernhof/toggl/README.md

 # Acknowledgements
 * Thanks to [Toggl](https://github.com/toggl) for keeping most of their development efforts open source. [toggl/mobileapp](https://github.com/toggl/mobileapp) has provided some code and inspiration for this project.
-* A .NET client for Toggl v8 API, [sochix/Toggl.NET API](https://www.nuget.org/packages/TogglAPI.Net/) and [johnbabb/C--Toggl-Api-Client](https://github.com/johnbabb/C--Toggl-Api-Client)
+* A .NET client for Toggl v8 API, [sochix/Toggl.NET API](https://www.nuget.org/packages/TogglAPI.Net/) which was forked from [johnbabb/C--Toggl-Api-Client](https://github.com/johnbabb/C--Toggl-Api-Client)